-Meetings are currently held remotely via Zoom, but we are preparing to “go live” in the Autumn.
+Meetings are currently held remotely via Zoom, but we are “going live” in the Autumn.

 If you need advice or help to install or use zoom please contact our Gadget Group Leader Simon Reeks who will be happy to help you Tel: 07449 333296.
 There is also a “help” item in the Notices page.

 We usually meet on the third Thursday of each month at the Southcourt Community Centre, Prebendal Avenue, Aylesbury HP21 8LF.
 Meetings begin with a brief welcome and introduction from the Chair followed by the opportunity to talk to friends and make new acquaintances.
 This is followed by a refreshments break that also provides the opportunity for members to meet Group Leaders to find out more about their activities.
 Members can also sign up for regular outings and holidays organised by the Travel Team.